[[caption-width-right:330:The country that kills everybody.]]

 Economically, again we find paradox.
 Although the economy is stable (though you probably won't hear that claim very often), and the country has managed to avoid the riots resulting from austerity measures which have plagued Europe in particular, one thing that is consistently commented on by international visitors, is that Australian food prices are among the highest on the planet.

 Socially, the country is extremely diverse.
 Multiculturalism was declared an official policy in the 1970s.
 Since this time, racial tensions have erupted into fullscale riots only once, when a group of white Australians tried to rid their suburb of 'Muslims' which in turn resulted in retaliatory violence from a group of Arab Australians.
-This occured in 2002, and no similar conflict has been repeated.
+This occurred in 2005, and no similar conflict has been repeated.
 Some indications of the country's diverse population being reflected in the broader society have occurred.
-For example, in 2013, a Muslim MP became the Parliamentary Secretary to the bilingual Prime Minister, while the ruling party's leader in the Senate is a lesbian woman of Chinese descent.
+For example, in 2013, a Muslim MP became the Parliamentary Secretary to the bilingual Prime Minister, while the ruling party's leader in the Senate was a lesbian woman of Chinese descent.
 The Federal Election later that year resulted in a notoriously conservative government and a Cabinet which went backwards to only one woman.
 The concept of multiculturalism remains solidly entrenched in Australia's self-perception.
 However, diversity and equality are fiercely fought over politically, so that arguments over what is "going too far" or "a step back" allow for flexibility in how seriously the nation takes tolerance.
 Australia is a young nation, and its national identity is still in its infancy.

 * UsefulNotes/AussiesWithArtillery (The Australian Defence Force)